pyotr777/dockerIaaSTools/README.md

 ## Creating new users

-A new user is created with the following command:
+A new user is created with the following command executed in the Docker IaaS Tools directory on the server machine:
 ```
 $ sudo ./createuser.sh <username> <docker image name> <path to public ssh key>
 ```